elastic/package-storage/README.md

+# EXPERIMENTAL: This is only for experimental use

-# package-storage
+# Package Storage
-Package storage for packages served through the package registry service
+This is a storage repository for the packages served through the [package registry](https://github.com/elastic/package-registry) service.